-Piedmont International University is pleased to welcome John Wesley University as the fifth school to partner with Piedmont in the strategic formation of the Piedmont International University network of Schools.
+Piedmont International University welcomed John Wesley University as the fifth school to partner with Piedmont in the strategic formation of the PIU network of schools in 2018.

 John Wesley University is recognized as the oldest undergraduate, theological education institution in North Carolina.
 Its beginnings can be traced back to a powerful revival in Greensboro, conducted by Seth Rees and Charles Weigle in 1903.
 As a result, a school for teaching the Bible named Greensboro Bible and Literary Training School was created and then renamed The People’s Bible College in 1932 at the height of the depression.
 Funds were not readily available so these pioneers set out on faith, dependent on God’s provision.
 Over the years the school grew and perfected the training and expanded the degree offerings.
 John Wesley University has consistently prepared men and women for ministry and is responsible for training thousands of ministers, missionaries and church workers during its long, rich history.
 The impact of John Wesley University has been significant and they have been instrumental in suppling pastors for over 65% of the pulpits of the Yearly Meeting for North Carolina.

 At the core of every school, there is always something that is unique, something that sets them apart and drives them to press forward.
 For decades, it seems the heartbeat and passion of John Wesley University has been for every student to understand, a changed life is a changed life and every student must make a difference.
 Students repeatedly have heard this message in classes, chapels and around the campus, “God can use you to make a difference!”
 The bar was set high and students were challenged to make a difference because Christ lives in you and all things are possible through Christ!